chemodun/X4-ProtectSector/README.md

 ### Disable on destruction threat

-It is a percentage of hull to make this order disabled.
+It is a percentage of hull of the target to make this order disabled.
+Useful when you want to achieve more abandoned ships.

 By default, it is `40 percent`.
 To disable this check - set it to 0.

-If set to non-zero value, the ship will stop attack and protecting when hull is less than desired percent and will try to flee.
+If set to non-zero value, the ship will stop attacking when hull is less than desired percent.

 ### Park at sector core